← Back to Home

 Step 3: Track Conversions

-Make sure you have EmoraTest.track('purchase') on your conversion page (see Section 4 above).
+Make sure you call EmoraTest.reportOutcome('purchase') on your conversion page (see Section 4 above).

 Step 4: Check Results

 How it works: Each visitor automatically gets assigned one variant and always sees the same one.
-The SDK handles this deterministically — you don't need to manage user assignments.
+The SDK handles this deterministically using stable hashing — you don't need to manage user assignments.

 A/B Test Examples